Installing ONLYOFFICE Workspace Community from RPM/DEB packages using the provided script

 Introduction

-ONLYOFFICE Workspace Community is a free version of collaborative system developed to manage documents, projects, customer relationship and email correspondence, all in one place.
+ONLYOFFICE Workspace Community is a free version of the collaborative system developed to manage documents, projects, customer relationships, and email correspondence, all in one place.

 ONLYOFFICE Workspace Community can be installed using an automatic installation script for Linux operating systems.
 The script will set up all the components necessary for ONLYOFFICE Workspace Community correct work and is easy to run, manage and update.

-This guide will show you how to install ONLYOFFICE Workspace Community to your machine using RPM/DEB packages with the help of the provided script.
-This installation method allows to install ONLYOFFICE Docs, ONLYOFFICE Community Server, ONLYOFFICE Control Panel, and ONLYOFFICE Talk at once (without ONLYOFFICE Mail which can be installed later).
+This guide explains how to install ONLYOFFICE Workspace Community to your machine using RPM/DEB packages with the help of the provided script.
+This installation method allows you to install ONLYOFFICE Docs, ONLYOFFICE Community Server, ONLYOFFICE Control Panel, and ONLYOFFICE Talk at once, without ONLYOFFICE Mail which can be installed later.
 Alternatively, you can run this script and select an option to install ONLYOFFICE Workspace Community using Docker.

 System requirements